Thank you for visiting Kan Herb Company.

 Ye Tian-shi ignored Zhang Zhongjing’s established principles, erroneously creating new formulas, using cloying herbs that trap the pathogen, causing innumerable harms without a single benefit.
 Everyone has followed in this path without reflection, adopting habits that completely mislead the people, devoting one’s entire life [to this mistaken approach] without ever awakening.

 China’s medicine changed not only through the interpretations of succeeding dynasties but also through a dynamic interaction between different vibrant Central Asian cultures.
 (Skaff 2012).
 Explicit traces of Buddhist ideas and practice can be found in late classic texts such as Ge Hong’s Emergency Prescriptions to Keep Up One’s Sleeve (Zhou-hou Bei-ji Fang, c.341 CE) (Cai 1988).
 Sun Si-miao (581-682 CE) wrote extensively on Ayurvedic medicine and central Asian (Persian-Sogdian) Hippocratic medicine (Sun 1982 [682 CE]) and incorporated methods and ideas from these cultures.
-Sun Si-miao also enumerated and discussed prescriptions he credited to the famous Indian sage Kumarajiva including his recipe for treating malignant diseases (Cai 1988, cf. George 2015).
+Sun Si-miao also enumerated and discussed prescriptions he credited to the famous Indian Kucha sage and translator Kumarajiva (344-414 CE) including his recipe for treating malignant diseases (Cai 1988, cf. George 2015).
 Many of Sun Si-miao’s mantra and talisman healing techniques are transliterated Sanskrit chants.
 Sun Si-miao also spoke of massage therapy borrowed from India.
 (Cai 1988).
 Later, the Song dynasty was significantly influenced by Hippocratic-Islamic medicine (Kong and Chen 1996).
 In fact, the introduction of many aromatic herbs from central Asia co-emerged simultaneously with the Song’s increased emphasis on Spleen remedies in the formularies (Goble 2011).

 The Qing dynasty (1655-1911) had a deep interest in the Korean Precious Mirror of Eastern Medicine, as will be discussed below, and re-discovered lost Chinese texts from these Korean translations.
 Also during the Qing, the Western medical idea of blood flow influenced the development of the Warm-Febrile School (wen-re-xue) (Andrews 2015).
 Furthermore, Chinese medicine was dramatically influenced by medical trends migrating from Japan to China during the Republican era (1912-1949) when the famous and influential Shanghai China Medical College translated and required the study of Japanese Kohoha or “return to the Han School” texts (Karchmar 2013, Lei 2014, cf. Karchmer 2015, Daidoji and Karchmer 2016, Hsu 2009).
 More on this below.
 This Japanese influence halted during the Sino-Japanese War but has recently been revived in some places in China.
 The modern Chinese filiform acupuncture needle actually originated in Japan (Andrews 2014).
 In fact, the revival of acupuncture during the Republican period was significantly influenced by Japanese acupuncture in general (Lei 2014, Yasu 2010).
-In the 1930’s the influential Chinese physician Zhang Taiyuan (1868-1936) was deeply influenced by Hiroshi Watanbe’s 1928 notion of “syndrome” (more often now translated as “pattern”) to explain the characteristic of Kampo medicine (Lei 2014, Andrews 2014).
+In the 1930’s the influential Chinese physician Zhang Taiyuan (1868-1936) was deeply influenced by Hiroshi Watanabe’s 1928 notion of “syndrome” (more often now translated as “pattern”) to explain this characteristic of Kampo medicine (Lei 2014, Andrews 2014).
 (A more detailed discussion of ’syndrome’ and ‘pattern’ appears below.)
 Another noticeable example of Chinese medical knowledge coming from outside of China is the influence of French versions of neo-Hippocratic medicine on the creation of Chinese ear acupuncture (Hsu 1996).
-Of course, a Nei Jing quote taken out of context was used to justify the practice of ear acupuncture but tracing of its actual history shows dramatic input from the West. .
+Of course, a Nei Jing quote taken out of context was used to justify the practice of ear acupuncture but tracing of its actual history shows dramatic input from the West.

-One of the most significant transformations of Chinese Medicine has taken place in modern times and involves the emergence of the “traditional Chinese medicine” (TCM) school formulated after the establishment of the People’s Republic of China in 1949.
-TCM represented a major adaptation of Chinese medicine to new circumstances of politics, power, education, health care, and legitimacy (Taylor 2005).
+One of the most significant transformations of Chinese Medicine has taken place in modern times and involves the emergence of “traditional Chinese medicine” (TCM) school formulated after the establishment of the People’s Republic of China in 1949.
+TCM represented a major adaptation of Chinese medicine to new circumstances of politics, power, education, health care, and cultural legitimacy (Taylor 2005).
 In 1949, very few leaders of the Chinese Communist Party were considering incorporating Chinese medicine into a new health care system (Lei 2014).
 Most wanted to duplicate the “scientifically tested” European medical systems.
 But pragmatic considerations altered deeply held preferences.
 In 1949, the estimated number of Chinese medical practitioners (500,000) drastically outnumbered Western medical practitioners (10,000-20,000) (Hsu 2008).
 Chinese society needed the human power of Chinese medicine practitioners.
 In 1956, Mao declared a policy of “unifying Chinese and Western medicine.”
 One of its major thrusts was to standardize Chinese medicine so that practitioners would take national accreditation exams to obtain licenses and students could learn in teaching institutions with modern curricula that could accurately measure student proficiency.
 Before the revolution, apprenticeship was the main vehicle for becoming a Chinese doctor.
 For upper class students this was accompanied by careful reading of the classical texts and commentaries.
 The aggregated library of these difficult medical texts was the rice and soya sauce of training.
 But for a curriculum rooted in modernity, these old methods were considered less important or even dangerous.
 Standardization and bureaucratization were deemed critical.
 Earlier debates on discrepancies, and contradictions between different interpreters and schools about what is correct Chinese medicine were basically relegated to the dark archives in the new schools of TCM.
 Chinese medicine had to be neat and clear.
 No ambiguity allowed.

 image